Our top pick for

 TTM: trailing 12 months

-There are currently 2.5 million FLIR Systems shares held short by investors – that's known as FLIR Systems's "short interest".
-This figure is 11.5% up from 2.2 million last month.
+There are currently 2.7 million FLIR Systems shares held short by investors – that's known as FLIR Systems's "short interest".
+This figure is 17.7% down from 3.2 million last month.

 There are a few different ways that this level of interest in shorting FLIR Systems shares can be evaluated.